• Frequently Asked Questions from Parents

 • You are a private entity (not a business) and you are employed by a private entity (i.e. a family).

-• You work fewer than four days a week per family.
+• You work up to three days a week per family.

 How are Nannies at Night’s rates determined?